lennox-codes/lennox-codes/README.md

 <br>

 <p>
 I am a software developer based in Waterloo, ON with a keen interest in UX/UI Design.
 I have a proven track record of creating and implementing successful frontend and backend web applications using industry-standard practices.
-As a developer, I aspire to use my creativity, curiousity to learn, and expertise to help bring innovative ideas to fruition and demonstrate my commitment to developing highly sophisticated software solutions for your company.
+As a developer, I aspire to use my creativity, eagerness to learn, and expertise to help bring innovative ideas to fruition and demonstrate my commitment to developing highly sophisticated software solutions for your company.
 </p>

 - 🔭 I’m currently working on a personal project